Cycling Bali

 The house also has four kitchens.
 This is one of them.

-The home we visited has four families and 19 members, which is inscribed here.
+The home we visited has four families and 19 members, which is inscribed in the entrance.

 After the Balinese home and another quick bike ride, we visited this plantation.